jpgamboa/Check-Ins-FM/README.md

 A browser-based version is available at the project's GitHub Pages site — no Python install needed.
 Everything runs client-side via [Pyodide](https://pyodide.org/) (Python compiled to WebAssembly).

-1. Visit the hosted page (or serve `docs/` locally: `cd docs && python3 -m http.server 8765`)
+1. Visit the [hosted page](https://jpgamboa.github.io/Swarm-FM/) (or serve `docs/` locally: `cd docs && python3 -m http.server 8765`)
-2. Drop your Last.fm CSV + Foursquare JSON export
+2. Drop your Last.fm CSV + Foursquare JSON exports
 3. Files are parsed and correlated in your browser
 4. Download the generated dashboard HTML